openedx/edx-documentation/en_us/shared/getting_started/dashboard_settings_profile.rst

 Exploring Your Dashboard, Settings, and Profile
 ###################################################

-This topic describes your dashboard, account settings, and profile.
+This topic describes tasks you can complete on your dashboard, and on the account settings and profile pages.

 .. contents::
  :local: